 As a mother, I know that raising a child is never a solo affair.
 Especially as a working mom, I rely greatly on my own mother, my family, and my friends to make sure my son has what he needs to be happy and healthy.
 I count myself so lucky to live in such a vibrant and connected community where my neighbors are willing to pitch in and support each other no matter what.
 Communities like mine give moms the power we need to fight for our kids — and every child.

-Why are we launching this program?
-Because these communities are on the front lines of America’s pollution problem
+Why did we launch Community Rx?
+Because these communities are on the front lines of America’s pollution problem:

 - African Americans are more likely to live in more polluted areas and areas with lower air quality than any other group.

 - Black children are more than three times more likely to be admitted to the hospital for asthma-related issues than non-Hispanic white children.